xoseperez/wismap/README.md

     ```
     cd wismap
-    make import
+    make list
     ```

 ## Usage

 ### Import

-The import process downloads the latest WisBlock Pin Mapper spreadsheet (https://downloads.rakwireless.com/LoRa/WisBlock/Pin-Mapper/WisBlock-IO-Pin-Mapper.xlsx) and generates a YAML file with the definitions for each module.
+The import process downloads the latest WisBlock Pin Mapper spreadsheet (https://downloads.rakwireless.com/LoRa/WisBlock/Pin-Mapper/WisBlock-IO-Pin-Mapper.xlsx) and generates a YAML file (`definitions.yml`) with the definitions for each module.
 It also patches that file with custom definitions for some modules (these patches can be found on the `config.yml` file).

-It's mandatory to run it at least the first time you use the utility and advisable to do it after each update.
+The repository includes a version of the `definitions.yml` file built in the same way, so this step is not mandatory.

 ```
 python3 wismap.py import